juliusngcmc/case_study_1/README.md

 Browser will appear like this
 ![alt text](https://github.com/juliusngcmc/case_study_1/blob/main/readme_image/img_1.png?raw=true)

+Press Ctrl + C to exit the REST API running.
 - Step 6:
 Click Choose File to choose a csv file to PostgreSQL Server.
 We can using [this](https://github.com/juliusngcmc/case_study_1/blob/main/sensor_value.csv) in the repo as an input demo.
 Then hit submit.
 The CSV will be insert in PostgreSQL Server
 If you choose another csv file, please stay with this format.